-Keeping your information up to date with Parent Lite
+Keeping your Information up to date with Parent Lite

-You can read more about our Data Protection policies here https://www.dartmoormat.org.uk/gdpr.html
+You can read more about our Data Protection policies here https://www.dartmoormat.org.uk/privacy

 Available on iOS, Android and via browser (www.sims-parent.co.uk) the SIMS Parent app provides a convenient and accessible solution for you to electronically review and request changes to the data held on you and your children via smartphone, tablet, or PC anytime, anywhere, as well as see key term dates.
 You will be able to provide additional information on crucial details such as medical information or dietary requirements.
 When a change request is submitted by you, an alert is sent to the school office.
 Administrators will review requests and update our pupil/student database.
 From time to time, we will send notifications to remind you to update your child’s details or parental consents, eliminating paper-based data collection and manual errors.

 We will send an activation email to your home email address.
-Simply click on the link from your tablet, pc or smartphone to activate your account.
+Simply click on the link from your tablet, PC or smartphone to activate your account.
 You can then login using your normal Facebook, Twitter, Google or Microsoft username and password.

 If you have children at different schools within the Dartmoor Multi Academy Trust, you will be able to see all children within the app if you have registered with the same email account.
 The app allows users to change school once inside SIMS Parent from a drop-down menu located on the school name in the top right-hand corner of the page.